 See How to settle your claim for more information.

 If a dispute about liability cannot be resolved through discussion with the CTP insurer or at a Compulsory Conference, you will have to take the matter to Court for resolution.

 It will probably be in your interest to seek legal advice if this happens.

 If you cannot complete all questions on your CTP claim form this may hold up your claim.
 You should make every attempt to try and obtain the information you don’t know.

-This may include contacting the police officer(s) who attended the accident scene, talking to your comprehensive motor vehicle insurer (if you lodged a comprehensive motor vehicle claim) or speaking with the driver(s) of the other vehicle(s) involved in the accident.
+This may include contacting the police officer(s) who attended the accident scene (or who you reported it to), talking to your comprehensive motor vehicle insurer (if you lodged a comprehensive motor vehicle claim) or speaking with the driver(s) of the other vehicle(s) involved in the accident.